Ill-Satisfaction/android-app-simpleTodo/backlog.md

 - close keyboard when click off
 - start backlog tray in the 'down' position
 - update 'add' button so that it does not bleed off-screen
-- make the listeners general
+- fix code duplication around the listeners and itemtouchhelper
+- refactor for better encapsulation
+- fix excessive toasts -> implement snackbars?